EXALAB/AnLinux-App/README.md

 # AnLinux
 Run Linux On Android Without Root Access, thanks for the Awesome [Termux](https://github.com/termux/termux-app) and [PRoot](https://github.com/proot-me/PRoot), which make this project possible.

-You can find the application on Play Store [Here](https://play.google.com/store/apps/details?id=exa.lnx.a) , or download it on Github if you dont have access to Play Store.
+You can find the application on Play Store [here](https://play.google.com/store/apps/details?id=exa.lnx.a), or download it from Github if you don't have access to Play Store.